SysBioChalmers/pcSecYeast/README.md

 * Brief Model Description:

-This repository contains the current consensus consensus proteome constrained genome scale secretory model of _Saccharomyces cerevisiae_, which expands the metabolic model with protein translation, post-translational modifiaction and secretion process.
+This repository contains the current consensus proteome constrained genome scale secretory model of _Saccharomyces cerevisiae_, which expands the metabolic model with protein translation, post-translational modifiaction and secretion process.

 * Model KeyWords: